Copyright law of El Salvador: Duration

 The duration of the copyright takes the life of the author plus seventy years after death of the author.

 In case of being an anonymous or pseudonym work, whose author is not been revealed, the protection shall be a 70-year period.

-Counted from the 1st of January of the next year of the first disclosure.
+Counted from 1 January of the next year of the first disclosure.
 Checking of the author of the anonymous or pseudonym work, or the holder of the copyright, the provision of the previous letter will apply.
-If an authorized disclosure have not been made or done after 50 years, counted from the year of creation or release of the work, interpretation, or performance of the issue; the protection period shall be taken from the 1st of January of the next year after the content released, performed, or created.
+If an authorized disclosure have not been made or done after 50 years, counted from the year of creation or release of the work, interpretation, or performance of the issue; the protection period shall be taken from 1 January of the next year after the content released, performed, or created.

 Originally, the Law was established as an extension of 50 years, which was amended in 2005, increasing that period to 70 years after the death of the author.